Principled model selection for stochastic dynamics

+\textbf{Exploring Model Space.} Maximizing $\mathcal{I}_{\text{PASTIS}}$ over the $2^{n_0}$ models is NP-hard.
+However, a greedy hill-climbing algorithm performs well: starting from an initial model, it accepts random single-parameter additions/removals if they increase $\mathcal{I}_\mathrm{PASTIS}$, until convergence.
+We run parallel searches initialized with null, full ($\mathcal{B}_0$), and random models.
+This rapidly finds the optimum when the true model maximizes $\mathcal{I}_\mathrm{PASTIS}$.
+The search is computationally efficient~\cite{supplement}.

-\textbf{Benchmarking PASTIS.} We use synthetic data on four models to demonstrate the efficiency of this method: the stochastic Lorenz model (\Fig{fig:benchmark}a), a high-dimensional Ornstein-Uhlenbeck model with sparse coefficients (\Fig{fig:benchmark}b), a generalized Lotka-Volterra model with multiplicative environmental noise and a sparse interaction network between species (\Fig{fig:benchmark}c), and a noisy Gray-Scott model for spatial reaction-diffusion dynamics (\Fig{fig:benchmark}d).
+\textbf{Benchmarking PASTIS.} We use synthetic data on four models to demonstrate PASTIS's efficiency: a stochastic Lorenz model (\Fig{fig:benchmark}a), a high-dimensional Ornstein-Uhlenbeck model with sparse coefficients (\Fig{fig:benchmark}b), a generalized Lotka-Volterra model with multiplicative environmental noise and a sparse interaction network between species (\Fig{fig:benchmark}c), and a noisy Gray-Scott model for spatial reaction-diffusion dynamics (\Fig{fig:benchmark}d).
 In the first three cases, we use polynomial bases of first (b) and second (a,c) order.
 In \Fig{fig:benchmark}d, we consider a stochastic partial differential equation model, which we treat by enriching the basis with discretized differential operators, and consider all terms up to second-order derivatives and fourth order in the variables $u$ and $v$.
+To evaluate the performance of PASTIS and compare it with other approaches in identifying the correct model from these datasets, we use the \emph{exact match accuracy} defined as the fraction of independent simulation trials in which the algorithm selects a model $\mathcal{B}$ that is identical to the known true model $\mathcal{B}^*$.
 We find that, in all cases, with sufficient amounts of data, the exact match accuracy of PASTIS converges to a value $>1-p$ (\Figs{fig:benchmark}a3-d3).
 This criterion is near-optimal: in most cases where it fails to identify the true model, it is because another model with the same number of parameters has higher estimated likelihood (gray area in all panels of \Fig{fig:benchmark}), making the identification of $\mathcal{B}^*$ essentially impossible.